Vivallo04/MathSockets/index.md

 # What is the game about?

 MathSockets is a board game for two online-players.
 The game consists of a n x n board, whereas the size of n is defined by the developers, the size we chose is 5 x 5.
 There are three different types of tiles:
-- Challenge Tile
-- Tunnel Tile
-- Trap Tile

-1. Challenge Tile: The players will have to solve simple algebraic mathematical operations about addition, subtraction, multiplication and division two integer operands between 1 and 50.
+- Challenge Tile: The players will have to solve simple algebraic mathematical operations about addition, subtraction, multiplication and division two integer operands between 1 and 50.
 If the other player fails, they will have to move backwards one tile and if it gets the correct result, they will keep the current position.
 In either/or cases the current player will move forward one tile.

-2. Tunnel Tile: The player that reaches such tile moves forward a random number of tiles between 1 and 3.
+- Tunnel Tile: The player that reaches such tile moves forward a random number of tiles between 1 and 3.

-3. Trap Tile: This tile works in the same way as the Tunnel Tile but instead of moving forward, the players will move backwards.
+- Trap Tile: This tile works in the same way as the Tunnel Tile but instead of moving forward, the players will move backwards.

 ## Index